simon-gardier/physics-simulation/README.md

     - Press `C` to automatically handle the magnetic and electrical fields to create a cyclotron.
     - Press `Spacebar` to reset the simulation.

 - `motor.py` : Simulation of a direct current motor.
 The motor is composed at its center of a rotor of 1000 spires.
 The stator is composed of two permanent magnets, the magnetic field go from left to right.
-The winding inductance is not taken into account.
+The winding inductance is not taken into account.<br>
 ![Direct current motor simulation](/misc/motor.png)
     - Press `Spacebar` to close the circuit.